pratiktri/server_init_harden/README.md

 ### 8. Schedule cron for daily system update
-While it is a bad idea to schedule automatic installation of updates ([read more here](https://debian-administration.org/article/162/A_short_introduction_to_cron-apt)), sizable amount of server administration time can be saved by *downloading* updates when no one is looking.
+While it is a bad idea to schedule automatic installation of updates ([read more here](https://debian-administration.org/article/162/A_short_introduction_to_cron-apt)), sizable amount of server administration time can be saved by *downloading* updates automatically.

 In this step we schedule a daily crontab (/etc/cron.daily/linux_init_harden_apt_update.sh) to download updates.
 You would want to manually do the installation running the below command.